-In my system I output the audio from the Pi through a USB to 3.5mm jack adapter to a Yamaha mixer which then outputs to an FM transmitter.
+I output the audio from the Pi with a USB to 3.5mm jack adapter to a Yamaha mixer which outputs to an FM transmitter.
 The adapter helped cut down on signal noise vs. using the native 3.5mm jack on the Pi.
 Having the radio allows cars to tune in, and allows me to use a receiver to play sound over outdoor speakers for pedestrians.

-The show player also includes a scheduling function to start/stop the show, and I use programmed power strips (link below) to cut power to my controllers, mixer, FM transmitter, and receiver.
-I do not hard power cycle the Raspberri Pi, because like a PC the install will corrupt eventually.
+The show player includes a scheduling function to start/stop the show.
+I use programmed power strips (link below) to cut power to my controllers, mixer, FM transmitter, and receiver.
+I do not hard power cycle the Raspberri Pi because like a PC the install will corrupt eventually.

-The following screen shot is three seconds of my “Sugar Plums” sequence done in Vixen.
+The following screen shot is 3 seconds of my “Sugar Plums” sequence done in Vixen.
 There is a lot going here, but for conceptual sake notice the following: